Queensland is making it a habit of blowing my mind – most recently it was on Hayman Island in the Whitsunday Islands.

 Or, another of our favourite activities, take a stroll on the beach and dream your life away

-There are four world class restaurants on Hayman including Australian contemporary, Mediterranean and Oriental cuisine.
+There are four world class restaurants and bars on Hayman including Australian contemporary, Mediterranean and Oriental cuisine.

 I love a good breaky, and a great way to wake up to a new day is by indulging in the buffet breakfast at the beachfront restaurant, Azure, overlooking Hayman Beach.
 Just watch out for the seagulls and cockatoos if you are out on the deck and leave your plate unattended.